- Pleasure that is immediate, impulsive, and requires no or little sustained effort and

 It’s also a great opportunity for you to hear me, observe me, and see if you feel you can learn from me.

-It is hard to learn from someone you don't like.3
+It is hard to learn from someone you don’t like.4

-PS: Only about 10% of this site's readers every participate in anything, comment, buy stuff, or come to a call.
+PS: Only about 10% of this site’s readers ever participate in anything, comment, buy stuff, or come to a call.
 My diagnosis: they are pleasure seekers and pain avoiders.

-The gobble up my articles, especially the gossipy ones, where I knock someone or their work, and avoid the pain of facing themselves, which is inevitable if you want to participate with me.
+They gobble up my articles, especially the gossipy ones, where I knock someone or their work, and avoid the pain of facing themselves, facing their dark side, facing how delusional they are… which is inevitable if you want to participate with me.

 I have ruthless compassion for you… Ruthless… I’ll hold up a mirror and you’ll hate what you see.
 And compassionate, because I know that underneath it all you’d love to be a person who can love yourself, experience real pleasure, be worth a damn.
 I know.
 And I feel for you.

 Because you don’t have the tools to deal with what has you, what owns you, what runs your life.